DelroyGayle/KoolAIChess/README.md

 4. Trying to play an illegal move for a piece

 This is the general catchall response.
-The algorithm will examine the Player's move against all the possible moves for the chosen piece.
+Kool AI's algorithm will examine the Player's move against all the possible moves for the chosen piece.
 If the Player's move does not appear in the list of all possible moves it will display **an Illegal Move** message.
 In these scenarios it would be up to the user to see why such a move cannot be played.
 For example:

 ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/324873df-a696-4269-a2fa-a96475a774b0)

-A rook cannot *pass through pieces*.
+In this case, a rook cannot *pass through pieces*.
 It is blocked by a pawn.
 ### Check
 Here is an example of Check: